Otto-AA/solid-acl-parser/README.md

 If you don't want to manually fetch and update the acl file, you can take a look at [solid-acl-utils](https://github.com/Otto-AA/solid-acl-utils).

-# Status of the project
-Everything which seems necessary has been implemented.
-It is not well tested, but _should work_.

 # Documentation
 Please refer to this website for documentation: https://otto-aa.github.io/solid-acl-parser/